cmkobel/CompareM2/docs/20 usage.md

 ## Outputs
 Creates a directory named "results_ac2/" (or what the output_directory parameter is set to) that contains all of the analysis results that are computed.

-<sample\> is defined as the basename without extension of each file given as input genome.

 A file tree with depth level 1 looks like so:

 ```txt